Updated November 14th, 2022

 - Increase your employee withholding of state and federal taxes to help avoid exposure to estimated tax underpayment penalties.

 - There is a new business deduction available to pass-thru businesses such as S Corps, Partnerships, Single Member LLCs, and Sole Proprietors.
-Section 199A was added under the new law to bring down the effective tax rate for pass-thru business to compete against the new 21% flat tax rate for corporate taxpayers.
+Section 199A was added under the 2017 law to bring down the effective tax rate for pass-thru business to compete against the new 21% flat tax rate for corporate taxpayers.
 There are many nuances to this new deduction and strategies that taxpayers need to be aware of when planning at year-end to ensure they receive this valuable benefit.
 For example, using defined benefit plans to fund your retirement can give you large deductions that lower your taxable income below the phaseout requirements of 199A.
-It’s important to work with an experienced tax professional who understands this new benefit because the calculation and formula to receive your 20% benefit are not simple to derive and not all businesses qualify and have more restrictions such as specified services businesses like lawyers, doctors, accountants, and financial advisors to name a few.
+It is important to work with an experienced tax professional who understands this new benefit because the calculation and formula to receive your 20% benefit are not simple to derive and not all businesses qualify and have more restrictions such as specified services businesses like lawyers, doctors, accountants, and financial advisors to name a few.

 - Under the Tax Cuts and Jobs Act of 2017, your interest expense deduction for your business could be limited.
 If your business is leveraged and operates on a lot of debt, these new limitations could impact your tax bill.
 If you have a lot of debt in your business, make sure your CPA applies these complicated and technical rules accordingly.

 - There are new IRS Regulations on audits that you and your legal team should consider for Partnerships and LLCs.
 Make sure you have visited with your attorney to update your business documents to refer to the requirements and how to address the new rules on audited changes.